-The focus of criminals in this branch of counterfeiting is mainly sourcing logistics and the distribution of spare parts.
-My focus as a brand and value protector is to offer insight on how the automotive industry can identify and be proactive against their unique risks.
+The focus of this counterfeiting sector is mainly sourcing logistics and the distribution of spare parts.
+Here are some insights on how the automotive industry can identify and be proactive against risks.

-You’d be forgiven for asking “How do they fake a car?”
-But those in the industry know that counterfeiters approach the automotive industry like they were “eating the elephant”— they do it a little piece at a time.
-An article by Sophie Peresson in the World Trademark Review provides a thorough look at the scale of the problem which, like the issue it spotlights, can be broken down into smaller parts.
+Unlike a name brand purse, a car is a lot bigger to counterfeit.
+It is definitely not easy to fake the whole vehicle.
+This is why many counterfeiters fake as many little parts as possible.
+An article by Sophie Peressonin the World Trademark Review provides a thorough look at the scale of the problem which, like the issue it spotlights, can be broken down into smaller parts.

-Supply chain vulnerabilities are on the rise for legitimate automotive manufacturers, who lose over $2 billion annually to fake tire and battery sales, respectively.
-Counterfeit airbags, brake pads and engine consumables like oil and air filters can all spell serious injury or even death for a driver unlucky enough to install these fakes.
+Supply chain vulnerabilities are on the rise for legitimate automotive manufacturers who lose over $2 billion annually to fake tire and battery sales respectively.
+Counterfeit airbags, brake pads, and engine consumables like oil and air filters can conclude in serious injury or even death for a driver unlucky enough to install these fakes.

-The flood of counterfeit items into the automotive sector is due in large part to the rapid proliferation of online sales platforms offering almost every vehicle component, with China responsible for 85 percent of the fake car parts flooding America.
-Many consumers are consistently fooled by the near-perfect packaging fakers employ and are often ignorant of the red flags, but there are also those who think a quick deal on a suspect part won’t hurt.
+The flood of counterfeit items into the automotive sector is due in large part to the rapid proliferation of online sales platforms offering almost every vehicle component.
+China is the major country which is responsible for 85 percent of the fake car parts flooding America.
+Many consumers are consistently fooled by the near-perfect packaging counterfeiters employ and are often ignorant of the red flags, but there are also those who think a quick deal on a suspicious part won’t hurt.

-I’d remind such corner-cutting shoppers of the intricacy of the car as a machine — over 1800 separate components contribute to its operation, and they all are either manufacturer-generated or manufacturer-approved.
-That’s 1,800 ways counterfeiters could sell items which aren’t part of that sanctioned whole.
+However, cars, like other machines, are intricate, some containing over 1,800 separate components.
+That’s 1,800 ways counterfeiters could create and sell fake goods.
 The difference of a fraction of an inch on a tire tread or screw head may save consumers money but cost them their lives.

-Thankfully, public awareness initiatives like the UK’s have been underway for some time, and bodies such as the Automotive Anti-Counterfeiting Council — a coalition of 11 of the Americas leading vehicle manufacturers — are working hard to bring greater attention to this deadly trade.
+Thankfully, public awareness initiatives like the UK’s have been underway for some time, and organizations such as the Automotive Anti-Counterfeiting Council, a coalition of the 11 American leading vehicle manufacturers, are working hard to bring greater attention to this deadly trade.

-Since the online marketplace is such a hotbed for counterfeit sales, major e-commerce sites like eBay have taken steps to develop anti-counterfeit policies.
-Amazon’s is a particularly stringent example.
-Consumers may also report suspicious vehicle components to bodies like the Automotive Aftermarket Suppliers Association, which campaigns for greater awareness.
+Since the online marketplace is such a hotbed for counterfeit sales, major e-commerce sites like eBay have taken steps to develop anti counterfeit policies.
+Amazon’s is a particularly stringent example of ways companies can employ anti counterfeit regulations.
+Consumers may also report suspicious vehicle components to groups like the Automotive Aftermarket Suppliers Association, which aims to have greater awareness.

-The terrible potential for personal injury is a constant threat to the brand value and consumer faith in any counterfeit-plagued property.
+The terrible potential for personal injury from a counterfeit product is a constant threat to brand value and consumer faith.
 Here are three key ways you can defend your brand’s reputation:

 Also called a Certificate of Conformity, homologation strictly vets car parts to verify that they comply with regulatory standards.
 Organizations that have undergone this process may be trusted by manufacturers and consumers to produce parts that meet OEM specifications.

-Anywhere that vehicles are assembled or stored in part is an extremely vulnerable site.
-Counterfeiters who gain access to a factory floor and use illegal photography to hijack your intellectual property or outright steal original components for after-market sale or to be used as counterfeit templates.
-Secure these locations in every possible way.
+Anywhere that vehicles are assembled or the parts stored is an extremely vulnerable site.
+Counterfeiters who gain access to a factory floor can use illegal photography to hijack your intellectual property or outright steal original components for after-market sale or use the products as counterfeit templates.